-When Amma asked what millet to use, I suggested Korra Biyamu, which is also referred as Millet.
+When Amma asked what millet to use, I suggested Korra Biyamu, which is also referred to as Millet.
 Athamma has this in stock as this is quite commonly prepared in their native place.
 This is common man's rice and moreover supposed to be very healthy!
-Actually when I searched the web for information, I couldn't find any.
+Actually, when I searched the web for information, I couldn't find any.
 Guess I may not have spelled properly.
-Athamma ensures who ever comes from their native, gets a bag for her.
-People with diabetics can have this as its more suited for them.
+Athamma ensures whoever comes from their native, gets a bag for her.
+People with diabetics can have this as it's more suited for them.
 And very simple to make.

 Since the recipe called for flour, we pound the korra biyamu and used it.

 Wheat flour - 1/2 cup

 White pumpkin, grated - 1 cup